New England States Committee on Electricity

 SECTION III: COORDINATION WITH REGIONAL STATE ENTITIES

-NESCOE works to ensure coordination and communication by and between state entities in the New England region.
-Throughout 2012, NESCOE continued to work closely with the New England Conference of Public Utilities Commissioners (NECPUC), including participating in regular internal NECPUC conference calls, NECPUC’s monthly conference calls with ISO New England Inc. (ISO-NE) staff, and NECPUC’s monthly conference calls with the Federal Energy Regulatory Commission (FERC) staff.
-NESCOE also participated in several meetings in 2012 with NECPUC Commissioners and ISO-NE’s Board of Directors, as well as NECPUC’s Annual Symposium.
-NESCOE expresses its deep appreciation to William Nugent, who retired as NECPUC’s Executive Director in late 2012, for his unwavering support of NESCOE’s work and the steady leadership that has defined his tenure with NECPUC and advanced collective state interests.
-NESCOE looks forward to working with NECPUC’s new Executive Director, Sarah Hoffman, in 2013.
+NESCOE works to ensure coordination and communication by and among state entities in the New England region.
+Throughout 2013, NESCOE continued to work closely with NECPUC, including participating in regular internal NECPUC conference calls, NECPUC’s monthly conference calls with ISO New England Inc. (ISO-NE) staff, and its conference calls with FERC staff.
+NESCOE also participated in several meetings in 2013 with NECPUC Commissioners and ISO-NE’s Board of Directors, as well as NECPUC’s Annual Symposium.

-Additionally, to maximize coordination among states and leverage the technical expertise that exists within the states on various matters, in 2012, NESCOE coordinated several teams of subject matter experts from state governments to work with NESCOE on matters such as energy efficiency data collection, North American Electric Reliability Corporation (NERC) standard development, and natural gas and coordinated renewable power procurement.
+Additionally, to maximize coordination among states and leverage the technical expertise that exists within the states on various matters, in 2013, NESCOE coordinated several teams of subject matter experts from state governments to work with NESCOE on matters such as energy efficiency data collection, North American Electric Reliability Corporation (NERC) standards development, and natural gas and coordinated renewable power procurement.

 Regional Stakeholder Meeting Participation

-NESCOE participated—and regularly played an important role—in substantive New England regional stakeholder meetings in 2012.
-NESCOE continued its regular participation in NEPOOL’s Participants, Reliability, Transmission, Markets and Power Supply Planning Committee meetings.
-The Transmission Committee meetings included many meetings devoted to FERC Order 1000, with significant focus on consideration of public policies in regional planning.
-NESCOE represented the collective views of the New England states and offered proposals to ensure the appropriate role for states in relation to state policy determinations and decisions about infrastructure proposed to advance state policies.
+NESCOE participated – and regularly played an important role – in substantive New England regional stakeholder meetings in 2013.
+NESCOE continued its regular participation in the New England Power Pool’s (NEPOOL) Participants, Reliability, Transmission, Markets, and Power Supply Planning Committee meetings.
+NESCOE represented the collective views of the New England states and offered proposals to ensure appropriate planning and market rule changes and the states’ role in relation to decisions about infrastructure proposed to advance state policies.

 NESCOE additionally participated in ISO-NE’s Planning Advisory Committee (PAC) and Consumer Liaison Group meetings.
 NESCOE appreciates the opportunity provided by ISO-NE at PAC meetings for NESCOE to update stakeholders periodically regarding its activities.

-Together, these committees held one hundred and nine (109) meetings days in 2012.
+Together, these committees held more than 120 meetings in 2013.

-NESCOE also participated in various working groups and ad hoc subject matter meetings convened for specific purposes, such as the Energy Efficiency Forecast Working Group, meetings associated with the Forward Capacity Market (FCM), and the New England Gas-Electric Focus Group.
+NESCOE also participated in various working groups and ad hoc subject matter meetings convened for specific purposes, such as the Energy Efficiency Forecast Working Group, the Distributed Generation Working Group, and meetings associated with the Forward Capacity Market (FCM).
 NESCOE appreciates ISO-NE and NEPOOL welcoming its participation in such groups, which facilitates NESCOE’s understanding of diverse stakeholder perspectives and communication of the collective views of the six New England states.

-With respect to the region’s work on FCM in 2012, NESCOE co-chaired a working group that sought to settle a range of related issues.
-Late in 2012, NESCOE began serving as one of the Tri-Chairs of a Gas-Electric Focus Group established to improve cross-sector coordination regarding reliability issues.
-The other Tri-Chairs represent the natural gas industry and the NEPOOL Participants.
-ISO-NE, representatives of all the major pipelines that serve New England, LNG terminal operators, generators, transmission owners (TOs), public power, end users (both electricity and gas), and natural gas local distribution companies (LDCs) are all represented on the Focus Group.
+Throughout 2013, NESCOE continued to serve as one of the Tri-Chairs of a Gas-Electric Focus Group (the Gas-Electric Focus Group) established to improve cross-sector coordination in exploring solutions to address New England’s increased dependency on natural gas.
+The other Tri-Chairs represent the natural gas industry and NEPOOL Participants.
+ISO-NE, representatives of all the major pipelines that serve New England, liquefied natural gas (LNG) terminal operators, generators, transmission owners (TOs), public power, end users (both electricity and gas), and natural gas local distribution companies (LDCs) were all represented on the Gas-Electric Focus Group.

-NESCOE participated in, and provided technical analysis to inform New England’s contributions to, Eastern Interconnection States Planning Council meetings and Eastern Interconnection Planning Collaborative task force and working group meetings relating to interregional coordination.
-Also, from time to time and as warranted, NESCOE participated in Inter-area Planning Stakeholder Advisory Committee meetings, Northeast Power Coordinating Committee Government Relations Committee meetings, and the NEGC Northeast International Committee on Energy meetings.
-NESCOE also coordinated with states outside New England on the U.S. Department of Energy’s (DOE) 2012 Congestion Study and on a number of NERC matters.
+NESCOE participated in Eastern Interconnection States Planning Council (EISPC) meetings and Eastern Interconnection Planning Collaborative (EIPC) working group meetings relating to interregional coordination.
+Also, from time to time and as warranted, NESCOE participated in Inter-area Planning Stakeholder Advisory Committee meetings, Northeast Power Coordinating Committee (NPCC) Government Relations Committee meetings, and the New England Governors’ Conference, Inc. (NEGC) Northeast International Committee on Energy meetings.
+NESCOE also coordinated with the National Association of Regulatory Utility Commissioners (NARUC) on a number of NERC matters.

-In 2013, NESCOE will continue to participate in regional stakeholder meetings and, as needed to advance and protect New England consumers, in meetings outside of the region on issues related to resource adequacy and system planning and expansion.
+In 2014, NESCOE will continue to participate in regional stakeholder meetings and, as needed to advance and protect the interests of New England consumers, in meetings outside of the region on issues related to resource adequacy and system planning and expansion.

 Comments to Regulators, Agencies and ISO-NE

 NESCOE’s increasing interactions with federal regulators, agencies, and ISO-NE reflected a year of significant regional and federal activity with important implications for New England consumers in the areas of resource adequacy and system planning and expansion.
-In 2012, NESCOE made over 15 substantive filings with federal jurisdictional entities to represent the interests of New England consumers.
+In 2013, NESCOE made more than 20 substantive filings with federal jurisdictional entities.
 NESCOE also presented written comments to ISO-NE on a broad range of issues.

 A representative sample of such filings and comments includes: